brown-ccv/CaveWriting-Parser/README.md

 ## TODO

+- Change Background.Color to `public Color`
+- Change Axis.Rotation to `public Vector3`
 - Make an enumeration for the "center" and things like it?
 All sorts of xml tags point to this location type (`HorizAlign`, `VertAlign`, `RelativeTo`, etc.)
 - All path names in the xml will need to replace `./` with `Application.dataPath + "/xml/"`
   - Do this in the python script in CaveWriting-Projects?

 ## Pitfalls

+- `Object.Color` contains 3 values in XML but `Color` type is RGBA

 ### Stuff to Figure Out